-The shared expenditure cap is the sum of the individual cap amounts for each of the party's endorsed candidates, up to the maximum amount.
+The shared expenditure cap for the group is the sum of each group member's individual cap amount, up to the maximum number of vacancies in the local government area.

 The ECQ will publish a notice of the expenditure cap amounts for candidates on its website.
 This will be available: